alexstyl/alexstyl.github.io/_posts/2017-09-16-🗣-Machine-Learning-for-designers.md

 Interested in Machine Learning from a design point of view?
-I will be giving a talk in Design Lab London on Wednesday, September 20, 2017.
+I will be giving a talk in Design Lab London on **Wednesday, September 20, 2017**.
 See you there!

 ![Design Lab](https://raw.githubusercontent.com/alexstyl/alexstyl.github.io/master/images/design_lab.png)